 Subtitles only for hard-of-hearing shall only be transmitted with “0x11 other-lang-dialogue with-hard-of-hearing” or “0x10 hard-of-hearing”.

 Broadcaster should avoid the use of downloaded fonts (font download is optional to support for NorDig HEVC IRDs).

-Fonts and Characters for TTML text strings:
+Characters for TTML text strings:

-NorDig HEVC IRDs are required to support as minimum the character set requirements for DVB TTML as defined in ETSI EN 303 560 [94] (which in turn references annex C of ETSI TS 102 809 [xx]).
+NorDig HEVC IRDs are required to support as minimum the character set requirements for DVB TTML as defined in DVB’s TTML specification ETSI EN 303 560 [94] (which in turn references annex C of ETSI TS 102 809 [xx]), this refers to DVB's ISO10646 subset "Generic Western European character set".

-NorDig additional characters for Sami Language in TTML text strings:

-NorDig HEVC IRDs released from <2025-01-01> are required to also support the additional characters listed below in table XX in AnnexYY, (which includes around ten missing characters in DVB TTML for Skolt Sami language).

-The Broadcaster/Operator needs to be aware that for some of the NorDig’s additional characters (for Skolt Sami) glyphs are not defined for all DVB TTML’s reference fonts and font families.
-When using TTML subtitles with these NorDig additional characters (for Skolt Sami), the Broadcaster/Operator needs to use a font where these are defined, see table ZZ below.

-Broadcasters/Operators should also be aware of that some legacy NorDig HEVC IRDs on the market (released before <2025-01-01>) might not support these additional characters and therefore might not present these NorDig additional characters correct for the viewers.
+The Broadcaster/Operator should only use characters (code points) from this "Generic Western European character set" (ETSI TS 102 809 [xx]) when transmitting TTML subtitle text strings.
+Other code points/characters might not be supported by the IRD, these others code points should be avoided since there glyphs might not be presented correctly or might cause error messages for the viewers.